BackupTheBerlios/imdebug-svn/trunk/imdebug/imdbgdisplay_fox/ReadMe.txt

 "res" directory as a binary.
 In Visual Studio, this is done in the "Pre-Build Event" of the "imdbgdisplay_fox" project.

-Sebastian Schuberth <sschuberth@gmail.com>, March 2006
+Sebastian Schuberth <eyebex@users.berlios.de>, March 2006